vmavromatis/gnome-layout-manager/README.md

 ![Menu](http://i.imgur.com/dQy9d41.png)

 A bash script that batch installs and tweaks GNOME extensions as well as GTK/Shell themes.
-There are currently three options available:
+There are currently three options available: Unity, Windows and MacOS.
---unity --windows & --macosx.

 To get and run the script:
 ```